-Students Diagnosed with a Disability-All individuals who are diagnosed with a disability are protected under the Americans with Disabilities Act, and Section 504 of the Rehabilitation Act of 1973.
+Accessibility Resources (formerly Student Disability Services) provides a base of personal and academic support for students with a documented history of disability.
+The office provides consultation, advocacy, referral, testing and classroom accommodations.
+Students should call for an appointment (607) 436-2137.
+Located at 209 Alumni Hall.
+All individuals who are diagnosed with a disability are protected under the Americans with Disabilities Act, and Section 504 of the Rehabilitation Act of 1973.
 As such, you may be entitled to certain accommodations within this class.
-If you are diagnosed with a disability, please make an appointment to meet with Accessibility Resources, 133 Milne Library, ext.
+If you are diagnosed with a disability, please make an appointment to meet with Accessibility Resources, 209 Alumni Hall, ext.
 2137.
 All students with the necessary supporting documentation will be provided appropriate accommodations as determined by the Accessibility Resources Office.
 It is entirely your responsibility to contact Accessibility Resources and concurrently supply me with your accommodation plan, which will inform me exactly what accommodations you are entitled to.
 You will only receive accommodations once you provide me with an Accessibility Resources accommodation plan.
-Any previously recorded grades will not be changed.